2023 Gaff-n-Go Event Information

 • Time starts at judge’s signal.

-• The climber will climb to the first arm where the pin insulator will be removed and reinstalled back in the same location.
+• The climber will climb to the first set of arms where a pin insulator will be removed, transferred to the other side of the pole on the opposite crossarm and reinstalled.

 • Time stops when the climber touches the ground.